Make A Referral

-Targeted Case Management provides case management to children and adolescents (birth to 20 years) with emotional disturbances, behavioral disorders, mental illness and/or intellectual disabilities.
-The Progress Center contracts with the Department of Children’s Behavioral Health Services to provide this service, which is defined in the MaineCare Manual section 13.
-Services include but are not limited to: developing and maintaining a comprehensive service plan, information, referral, support, advocacy coordination of services.
+Children’s Case Management provides case management to children and adolescents (birth to 21 years) with behavioral health and/or developmental disabilities.
+The Progress Center contracts with the Department of Children’s Behavioral Health Services to provide this service, which is defined in the MaineCare Manual section 13 Targeted Case Management.
+Services include but are not limited to: developing and maintaining an individualized service plan with goals specific to your child’s needs, referrals, support, educational advocacy, coordination of services and collaboration with providers.

 Our team consists of a group of highly qualified and well trained individuals.
 At minimum, our CCM staff must have a Bachelor’s degree from an accredited four (4) year institution of higher learning with a specialization in psychology, mental health and human services, behavioral health, behavioral sciences, social work, human development, special education, counseling, rehabilitation, sociology, nursing or closely related field is minimally required.
 Additionally, our CCM’s are supported to attend Bi-Weekly supervision sessions as well as team meetings monthly.
 We are proud to announce that all of our Case Managers are currently in the process of earning their LSW.

 Emily Arnold, CTRS, Manager of Children’s Case Management

 Contact Information: 207-461-1574, firstname.lastname@example.org Oxford Office: 5 Fore Street, Oxford, Maine 04270